NBA Defensive Player of the Year Odds 2023-24: Best Odds Prices For DPOY Award

 Further, Payne’s career steals per game average is merely 0.7.
 He has only averaged one or more steals per game in a season once in his career: the 2017-18 season with the Chicago Bulls.
 In that season, Payne only played in 25 games, though, so that statistic hardly counts.
 Payne is also not a threat to block any shots, so it is beyond challenging to see him anchoring an extremely successful defense as the best defender.

-It should not take a genius to figure this out, but Payne’s 2.44% implied probability to win the DPOY award on DraftKings is beyond ludicrous.
-We are merely pointing this out, because the difference between his NBA Defensive Player of the Year odds and the actual likelihood that he wins this award is insane.
+It should not take a genius to figure this out, but Payne’s 2.44% implied probability of winning the DPOY award on DraftKings is beyond ludicrous.
+We are merely pointing this out because the difference between his NBA Defensive Player of the Year odds and the actual likelihood that he wins this award is insane.

 NBA Defensive Player of the Year Odds: Qualifications And History